masrur-sakib/spacex/README.md

 ## SpaceX Project:

+This application provides all the important data of SpaceX missions.
+Anyone also can quickly find details of any specific mission by using the search feature.

 ### Installation Steps:

 Open terminal in your IDE/Code Editor and run the below commands ony by one,